domjos1994/ImageTools/README.md

-# IMGCompromizer
+# ImageTools
-An extension to compress and cut images with tinyfy!
+An extension to compress, resize and update Meta-Data of images!